profit first overview

 profit first review

-This is why we set up a checking account and savings account for Profit and Taxes.
-The checking accounts serve as a holding place prior to transfers taking place.
+This is why we set up a checking and savings accounts for Profit and Taxes.
+The checking accounts serve as a holding place prior to transfers.

-Transferring funds to an outside bank may take a couple of days to complete and Mike doesn’t want profit or tax allocations to “accidentally” end up in the operating expense account.
+Transferring funds to an outside bank may take a couple of days, and Mike doesn’t want profit or tax allocations to “accidentally” end up in the operating expense account.

 Profit First-Friendly Banks

-When it comes to the checking and savings account options for Profit First, there are a couple of requirements:
+When it comes to the checking and savings account options for Profit First, there are a few requirements:

 1. There should be no minimum balance fees or monthly service fees.

-3. The bank needs to allow you the ability to nickname the accounts.
+3. The bank must allow you to nickname the accounts.

 Final Thoughts